- What need does the Cristo Rey Network address?

 - How does Cristo Rey support graduates after high school?

-- How can I open a Cristo Rey school in my city?
+- How can I open a Cristo Rey school in my area?

 - How does Cristo Rey measure performance and success?

 - Who are the Religious Sponsors of Cristo Rey schools?

 - What is the role of the Cristo Rey Network national office?